4/29/2025

 speaker

-Blake Vanyar
+Blake Vanyer

-Vice President Investor Relations
+Vice President, Investor Relations

 Good morning, everyone, and thank you for joining us today for our first quarter 2025 earnings call.
-Joining me here in Miami are Jason Liberty, our Chief Executive Officer, Naftali Holtz, our Chief Financial Officer, and Michael Bailey, President and CEO of the Royal Caribbean brand.
+Joining me here in Miami are Jason Liberty, our Chief Executive Officer, Naftali Holtz, our Chief Financial Officer, and Michael Bailey, President and CEO of the Royal Caribbean Brand.
 Before we get started, I'd like to note that we will be making forward-looking statements during this call.
 These statements are based on management's current expectations and are subject to risks and uncertainties.
 A number of factors could cause actual results to differ materially from our current expectations.
-Please refer to our earnings release issued this morning, as well as our filings with the SEC for a description of these factors.
+Please refer to our earnings release issued this morning as well as our filings with the SEC for a description of these factors.
 We do not undertake to update any forward-looking statements as circumstances change.
 Also, we will be discussing certain non-GAAP financial measures, which are adjusted as defined, and a reconciliation of all non-GAAP items can be found on our investor website and in our earnings release.
 Unless we state otherwise, all metrics are on a constant currency adjusted basis.
 Jason will begin the call by providing a strategic overview and update on the business.
 Naftali will follow with a recap of our first quarter, the current booking environment, and our outlook for 2025.
 We will then open the call for your questions.
 With that, I'm pleased to turn the call over to Jason.

 speaker